-- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common stock; - each of our directors; - each of our named executive officers; and - all of our current executive officers and directors as a group.
+- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common stock; - each of our directors and director nominees; - each of our named executive officers; and - all of our current executive officers, directors, and director nominees as a group.

-The percentage ownership information under the column "Percentage of shares beneficially owned prior to this offering" is based on 92,538,426 shares of common stock outstanding as of March 31, 2021, after giving effect to the automatic conversion of all of our redeemable convertible preferred stock outstanding as of March 31, 2021 into an aggregate of 57,731,450 shares of our common stock upon the completion of this offering.
-The percentage ownership information under the column "Percentage of shares beneficially owned after this offering" is based on the sale of shares of common stock in this offering by us, based on an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus).
+The percentage ownership information under the column "Percentage of shares beneficially owned prior to this offering" is based on 30,926,773 shares of common stock outstanding as of April 30, 2021, after giving effect to a 1-for-3 reverse stock split which became effective on May 28, 2021 and the automatic conversion of all of our redeemable convertible preferred stock outstanding as of April 30, 2021 into an aggregate of 19,243,795 shares of our common stock upon the completion of this offering.
+The percentage ownership information under the column "Percentage of shares beneficially owned after this offering" is based on the sale of 5,750,000 shares of common stock in this offering by us.
+The tables below give effect to a 1-for-3 reverse stock split which became effective on May 28, 2021.

 Information with respect to beneficial ownership has been furnished by each director, officer, or beneficial owner of more than 5% of our common stock.
 We have determined beneficial ownership in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities.
-In addition, the rules include shares of our common stock issuable pursuant to the exercise of stock options or warrants that are either immediately exercisable or exercisable within 60 days of March 31, 2021.
+In addition, the rules include shares of our common stock issuable pursuant to the exercise of stock options or warrants that are either immediately exercisable or exercisable within 60 days of April 30, 2021.
 These shares are deemed to be outstanding and beneficially owned by the person holding those options or warrants for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
 Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them, subject to applicable community property laws.